nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 8. Smart mode may consult metadata providers to decide whether a grab is worthwhile.
 9. `/api/pack` stops here: it only reports whether the pack matches. `/api/parse` continues by decoding the torrent contents to derive stable target naming.
-10. The client's import root is resolved, matches are recomputed, and matching episode files are hardlinked into the season-pack directory beneath the import root.
+10. The client's import destination is resolved, matches are recomputed, and matching episode files are hardlinked in the rooted or flat layout that the client will use.
 11. The torrent is added to the client, verified/rechecked so the present files are recognised, and resumed (unless configured to stay paused).
 See [qbittorrent-import-flow.md](qbittorrent-import-flow.md) for the complete-vs-partial client import flow with diagrams.